IdkWhatToCallMe123/firefox-gnome-theme-without-titlebuttons/README.md

 7. Wonder why the fuck firefox doenst have the custom colors as in my screenshot

-8. Install Gradience from you app-store-app on your distro
+8. Install Gradience from your app-store-app on your distro

 9. Open Gradience